Kobe Bryant, Gianna memorial service: What you need to know

 The date carries special significance for the Bryant family.

-Kobe, 41, wore the No. 24 jersey in the last decade of his playing career.
+Kobe Bryant, 41, wore the No. 24 jersey in the last decade of his playing career.
 Gianna, a budding basketball talent who studied the game under her father, wore a No. 2 jersey on her girls basketball team.
-Kobe and Vanessa were together for 20 years, as she said in an Instagram post announcing the event.
+Kobe and Vanessa Bryant were together for 20 years, as she said in an Instagram post announcing the event.

-The date and the venue were first reported by The Los Angeles Times, which noted the memorial will come between two Lakers home games — one against the Boston Celtics and another against the New Orleans Pelicans.
+The date and the venue were first reported by the Los Angeles Times, which noted that the memorial will come between two Lakers home games — one against the Boston Celtics and another against the New Orleans Pelicans.

 The event will stream live via NBC News NOW on OTT devices, NBCNews.com and the NBC News mobile app.